Cantabit vacuus coram latrone viator.

 If you choose to travel with a device having a 120/240V switch, get into the habit of switching it to 240V when you pack it: should you mistakenly plug it into a 240V socket when set to 120V, you will have an ex-device.

-The various cables associated with electronic devices (some of which are considered in the Specialty Items section of the OneBag packing list) are often the weakest links in the chain; make sure you travel with undamaged, high-quality versions (Anker has achieved renown in recent years as a supplier of robust, inexpensive cables).
-Cables can also be sources of unnecessary bulk and weight, so only carry lengths sufficient to your needs: instead of a three-foot cable, a diminutive USB cableperhaps a seven-inch version, such as that seen here, might be sufficient.
+Cables are often the weakest links in the chain, so it behooves you to travel with undamaged, high-quality versions (Anker has achieved renown in recent years as a supplier of robust, inexpensive cables).
+Cables can also be sources of unnecessary bulk and weight, so carry only lengths sufficient to your needs: instead of a three-foot cable,

 Of course, you can best eliminate electrical hassles by eliminating the gadgets.